Push-ups Can Predict Heart Attack Risk

 At the start of the study, participants had standardized measurements taken for height, weight, blood pressure and resting heart rate.
 They answered several lifestyle questions, had a treadmill exercise tolerance test and a push-up capacity test.

-The participants that could complete 11 to 20 push ups saw their risk decline by 64%.
-Ones that could do 40 or more push ups, saw an incredible 96% reduction in risk for a heart related problems.
-Normal factors including age and body mass index were good predictors of risk, but the study authors found the ability (or inability) to complete push ups was the strongest indicator of risk.
+The participants that could complete 11 to 20 push-ups saw their risk decline by 64%.
+Ones that could do 40 or more push-ups, saw an incredible 96% reduction in risk for heart-related problems.
+Normal factors including age and body mass index were good predictors of risk, but the study authors found the ability (or inability) to complete push-ups was the strongest indicator of risk.

 Stop counting once any of these conditions are met.